James-Byrne/rich-web-assignment-1/README.md

 * A list of personal interests (e.g. sport, music, etc.)
 * A list of honours and awards (each containing the awarding body and the date)
 * The above sections can be coded in different HTML pages and linked in a menu.
 Third-party libraries cannot be used, apart from Twitter Bootstrap, which can be used for layout

+Ideas for the sections

+* Personal Statement (intro) - this will be the about me section
+  * Include link to github and linkedIn here
+* Work Experience - a trianglewith images of the places I've worked and a snippet below them
+* List of skills - I was thinking like a tag cloud but Im note sure
+  * Include link to github profile here
+* Education - Have the DIT logo as an aside with text to the right or left like the websites in my full site
+* List of interests - Not sure what to do here
+* List of honours - throw in with interests?